-3.5.
-Some of the following signs may be indicators of sexual exploitation:

-- Children with unexplained gifts or new possessions; - Having multiple mobile phones and worrying about losing contact via mobile phone; - Children who associate with other young people involved in exploitation; - Children who have older boyfriends or girlfriends; - Inappropriate sexual or sexualised behaviour; - Sexual activity/underage sexual activity; - Sexually risky behaviour, 'swapping' sex; - Seen at known places of concern; - Involved in abusive relationships; - Intimidated and fearful of certain people or situations; - Hanging out with groups of older people, or anti-social groups, or with other vulnerable peers or known perpetrators; - Children who suffer from sexually transmitted infections or become pregnant; - Children who suffer from changes in emotional well-being; - Children who misuse drugs and alcohol; - Children who go missing for periods of time or regularly come home late; - Children who regularly miss school or education or don't take part in education; - Injuries from physical assault, physical restraint, sexual assault. - 3.6.
-Where a member of staff sees one or more of these indictors, or otherwise has cause for concern, this information will be recorded and passed, without delay, to the DSL following usual safeguarding procedures. - 3.7.
-The New Guild Trust will use the Sexual Exploitation Risk Factor Matrix (RFM) to identify pupils at low, medium or high risk of sexual exploitation.
-The Matrix can be found at section 14 - link below:
+- 3.4.
+Child sexual exploitation can occur over time or be a one-off occurrence, and may happen without the child's immediate knowledge, e.g. through others sharing videos or images of them on social media. - 3.5.
+Children cannot consent to being abused.
+Irrespective of the child's age and even where a child may believe they are voluntarily engaging in sexual activity with the person who is exploiting them, it is not uncommon for children not to realise that they are being exploited. - 3.6.
+Some of the following signs may be indicators of sexual and criminal exploitation: - Children with unexplained gifts or new possessions; - Having multiple mobile phones and worrying about losing contact via mobile phone; - Children who associate with other young people involved in exploitation; - · Children who have older boyfriends or girlfriends; - Inappropriate sexual or sexualised behaviour; - Sexual activity/underage sexual activity; - Sexually risky behaviour, 'swapping' sex; - Seen at known places of concern; - Involved in abusive relationships; - Intimidated and fearful of certain people or situations; - Hanging out with groups of older people, or anti-social groups, or with other vulnerable peers or known perpetrators; - Children who suffer from sexually transmitted infections or become pregnant; - Children who suffer from changes in emotional well-being; - Children who misuse drugs and alcohol; - Children who go missing for periods of time or regularly come home late; - Children who regularly miss school or education or don't take part in education; - Injuries from physical assault, physical restraint, sexual assault.